Porto-North-Portugal.com

 Stop 10 - Fluvial

-The Fluvial tram stop is at the eastern edge of the parks and open spaces that line the banks of the Foz district and continue westwards to the mouth of the Douro River.
-The small park next to the Fluvial tram stop is the Jardim do Cálem, and this overlooks the sandbanks and marshes of the Observatório das Aves, an area popular with feeding seabirds.
-The 30-minute walk from Fluvial to Passeio Alegre (final stop of tram line), along the Promenade Foz do Douro, is scenic and highly recommended.
+Fluvial sits at the eastern edge of the parks and open spaces that line the Foz district and continue west to the mouth of the Douro.
+The small park beside the stop is the Jardim do Cálem, which overlooks the sandbanks and tidal marshes of the Observatório das Aves, an area popular with feeding seabirds.
+This is another fine place to step off the tram.

 Observatório das Aves